 If we are worried about your physical safety or feel we need to take action to protect you from being harmed in other ways, we or our partners will discuss this with you and, if possible, get your permission to tell others about your situation before doing so.

 We may still share your information if we believe the risk to others is serious enough to do so.
 If this is the case, we will make sure that we record what information we share and our reasons for doing so.
 We will let you know what we have done and why, if we think it is safe to do so.

 The law gives you a number of rights in relation to what personal information is used by Preventx, and how it is used.
 These rights allow you to ask us to:

+Withdraw Consent at any time - where we are relying on consent to process your personal data.
+However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
+If you withdraw your consent, we may not be able to provide certain products or services to you.
+We will advise you if this is the case at the time you withdraw your consent.
 The right to withdraw consent and the right to erasure may not apply due to the nature of the services being provided and our basis in law for processing this data.
 We will consider requests to remove personal identifying information from your record to ensure that the data we do retain is anonymised, while enabling us to meet our statutory requirements.

-As outlined above, due to the complex nature of the service we are not always able to fulfil deletion ("Right to be Forgotten") requests, and it is important you understand this prior to accessing the service.
+As outlined above, we are not always able to fulfil erasure ("Right to be Forgotten") requests, and it is important you understand this prior to accessing the service.
 We are usually able to delete an account where there has been no clinical interaction (e.g. where you have not enrolled in a service and completed a consultation).

 15. Third Party Links

 You may find links to third party websites on our website.
 These websites should have their own privacy policies which you should check.
 We do not accept any responsibility or liability for their policies whatsoever as we have no control over them.